 The B reader will not make comparisons with old images.
-Only PA chest X-ray images, NAVMED 6260/7 forms, the authorization memo, and the mailing label are sent to the B reader.
-Radiology reports, other X-rays, History and Physical forms, or related information is not to be sent to the B reader.
+Radiology reports, other X-rays, History and Physical forms, or related information is NOT to be sent to the B reader.
 Chest X-ray images are not to be sent to NMCPHC.

-A certified tracking method (certified mail by USPS, FEDEX, or UPS) is used, and this information is mailed to NMCPHC or emailed to firstname.lastname@example.org.
+A certified tracking method (certified mail by USPS, FEDEX, or UPS) is used, and this information is emailed to firstname.lastname@example.org.

 The B reader will return the completed form along with the CD and invoice for payment to NMCPHC for processing into the Data Registry.
-NMCPHC will fax (or encrypted email) the completed NAVMED 6260/7 back to the ordering MTF.
-This is incorporated into the worker's occupational health record.
+NMCPHC will use DoD Safe to send the completed forms back to the ordering MTF.
 If the NAVMED 6260/7 form is returned to the MTF by the B reader with the determination that the radiograph was unreadable, the MTF is responsible for taking appropriate action to obtain a readable chest radiograph.

 When the completed NAVMED 6260/7 is received back from the B reader, the MTF compares the number of forms received to the number sent.
 (If forms are missing, a new copy of NAVMED 6260/7 is generated for each missing form and NMCPHC is contacted.)
 The provider at the MTF reviews the B reading and takes any action appropriate, and the NAVMED 6260/7 is placed in the worker's employee health record.

-If the completed NAVMED 6260/7 forms are not returned to the clinic within two (2) months from the date the images were mailed, then NMCPHC is to be contacted at 757-953-0779.
+If the completed NAVMED 6260/7 forms are not returned to the clinic within 30 days from the date the images were mailed, then NMCPHC is to be contacted at email@example.com.